coshinen/blog/pages/quotes.md

 > Satoshi Nakamoto, Bitcoin P2P e-cash paper:
 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
 I'm better with code than with words though.

+> Master Shifu, Kung Fu Panda 3:
+> * If you only do what you can do, you will never be more than you are now.

 > Master Oogway, Kung Fu Panda:
 > * Inner peace, inner peace. itchy nose.
 Ah-choo!
 Finally, inner peace.
 Now what?
 > * Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why it is called the present.